HarshNarayanJha/KabuAI/README.md

 The streamlit app is located inside the `./ui` directory.
 It is a simple multi-page application serving different pages for different purposes.
 It uses `requests_sse` package to listen to the Server Side Events emitted by the FastAPI backend.

-It currently shows handoff events and tool calls, as well as message streaming, having a simple chat interface using streamlit's built in chat components.
+It currently shows handoff events and tool calls, as well as message streaming, with data elements for stock and search results and a chat layout using streamlit's built in components.

 ### Features

 - Ask Stock Details
 - Know Current and Past Prices
 - Analyze stock data
-- Get latest stock news
+- Get latest news

 ## The name